Your position enters Liquidation when the Mushino Mark Price reaches the Liquidation Price of your position.

 A position enters Liquidation when the Mark Price reaches the Liquidation Price of your position.
 At this point, your position will no longer be able to satisfy the Minimum Maintenance Margin requirements for the trading pair.

 You can avoid Liquidation by submitting a Stop Market order with a Stop price just above the Liquidation Price (if you are Long) or just below the Liquidation Price (if you are Short).

 The Mushino trading interface makes it very easy to do so.

 Simply edit your position and type in your desired Stop Price.
 Then save your changes.
 A Stop Market order will automatically be submitted on your behalf.
 As long as there is sufficient liquidity to get the Stop Market order filled, you will avoid Liquidation.

 Help, my position has entered Liquidation.
 Can I do something?

 Yes!
 Simply deposit additional margin by dragging the leverage slider left.
-If the additional margin is sufficient to cover Minimum Maintenance Margin requirements, your position will exit Liquidation immediately, and the warning sign will disappear.
+If the additional margin is sufficient to cover Minimum Maintenance Margin requirements, your position will exit Liquidation immediately.